What Does Chardonnay Taste Like?

 We just talked about the primary flavors of Chardonnay.
 The secondary flavors form during the fermentation and ageing of the wine.

 Depending on the further production of the Chardonnay wine different secondary flavors form.
-In case the wine is stored in oak barrels or oak chips are added during the storage in steel tanks flavors form which otherwise can`t be obtained.
+In case the wine is stored in oak barrels or oak chips are added during the storage in stainless steel tanks flavors form which otherwise can`t be obtained.
 These include coconut, cinnamon, vanilla or baking spices.
 The level to which these flavors form depends on the oak used (French vs American) or the toasting level of the wood as well as storage time.

 A secondary aroma which comes from the winemaking are the buttery notes caused by the malolactic fermentation (MLF).
 Lactic acid bacteria which are on the grapes` skins convert malic acid into lactic acid and “diacetyl” (butanedione).
 “Diacetyl” is responsible for the rich buttery taste.
 Malic acid tastes like tart green apples whereas “diacetyl” has a rounder butterier note.
 In cases where a winemaker wants to reduce the acidic note malolactic fermentation (MLF) is used.